-Also in 1992, following years of advocacy by NGOs about the growing number of internally displaced persons worldwide, the then UN Commission on Human Rights passed a resolution, led by Austria, that requested the UN Secretary-General to appoint a special representative on internal displacement.131 Funded primarily by Norway, Francis Deng assumed the role and led an expert group to draft the non-binding Guiding Principles on Internal Displacement to address gaps in assistance and protection.
+Also in 1992, following years of advocacy by NGOs about the growing number of internally displaced persons worldwide, the then UN Commission on Human Rights passed a resolution, led by Austria, that requested the UN Secretary-General to appoint a special representative on internal displacement.
+Funded primarily by Norway, Francis Deng assumed the role and led an expert group to draft the non-binding Guiding Principles on Internal Displacement to address gaps in assistance and protection.

-The 1993 Vienna Declaration and Programme of Action framed internal displacement within the context of disasters, by emphasizing "the importance of and the need for humanitarian assistance to victims of all natural and man-made disasters".132 The 1994 United Nations Convention to Combat Desertification Experiencing Drought and/or Desertification, Particularly in Africa also called for the "establishment and/or strengthening, as appropriate, of early warning systems, including local and national facilities and joint systems at the subregional and regional levels, and mechanisms for assisting environmentally displaced persons" in the context of preparing for and responding to drought.133
+The 1993 Vienna Declaration and Programme of Action framed internal displacement within the context of disasters, by emphasizing "the importance of and the need for humanitarian assistance to victims of all natural and man-made disasters".
+The 1994 United Nations Convention to Combat Desertification Experiencing Drought and/or Desertification, Particularly in Africa also called for the "establishment and/or strengthening, as appropriate, of early warning systems, including local and national facilities and joint systems at the subregional and regional levels, and mechanisms for assisting environmentally displaced persons" in the context of preparing for and responding to drought.
+In 1997, the UN Secretary-General highlighted the Emergency Relief Coordinator's lead role for coordinating humanitarian assistance and protection for IDPs within his wider UN reform efforts, which also led to the establishment of the Office for the Coordination of Humanitarian Affairs in 1998 (previously the Department of Humanitarian Affairs).
+The General Assembly subsequently confirmed the ERC's lead coordination role for IDPs from 1998 onwards.